jcremerius/Change-Detection-in-Dynamic-Event-Attributes/README.md

 4. Execute the jupyter notebook "UI.ipynb" taking the generated change detection files as input.
 The last cell in the notebook shows the UI.

+Below are additional views of the change detection cube: